-Before fence construction starts on a project, the inspector and Resident Engineer should study the plans diligently.
-Special attention should be given to right-of-way lines, access control lines, location of gates, cattle guards, flood gates, and angle points in order that the contractor may be given complete, accurate information necessary to begin fence construction without delay or interruption.
-The inspector should know what type of fencing materials and hardware are specified.
+Before fence construction is started, the Inspector and Resident Engineer should study the plans, with special attention being given to right-of-way lines, access control lines, location of gates, cattleguards, flood gates, and angle points in order that the Contractor may be given complete, accurate information necessary to begin fence construction without delay or interruption.
+The Inspector should know what type of fencing materials and hardware are specified.
 For example, is barbed wire or barbless wire specified?
-If game fencing is specified, is the bottom wire barbless?
+If game fence is specified, is the bottom wire barbless?
 Are any special details required for environmental mitigation?

-When constructing or reconstructing fencing, the contractor shall be held strictly responsible for any and all damage to private property during or as a result of their operations.
+When constructing or reconstructing fence, the Contractor shall be held strictly responsible for any and all damage to private property during or as a result of their operations.
 This includes losses and accidents caused by such things as loose livestock.